aspecto-io/malabi/README.md

 [See in-repo live example](https://github.com/aspecto-io/malabi/tree/master/examples/README.md)

 ## Project Status
-Malabi project is actively maintained by [Aspecto](aspecto.io), and is currently in it's initial days. we would love to hear your feedback, ideas & contributions.
+Malabi project is actively maintained by [Aspecto](https://www.aspecto.io), and is currently in it's initial days.
+We would love to receive your feedback, ideas & contributions.